 FAQs On Bank Statement Loans

-How Good Do My Credit Scores Have To Be To Get Approved For Bank Statement Loans?
+How Do My Credit Scores Have To Be To Get Approved For Bank Statement Loans?

 What Are Bank Statement Loans Down Payment Requirements?

-- The standard down payment for a bank statement loan ranges from 10% to 20%.
+The down payment for a bank statement loan is usually between 10% to 20%.
+Some lenders may want down payment.
+It depends on my credit and other things.

 Can I Buy An Investment Property With Bank Statement Loans?

-Is It True Bank Statement Loans Are More Expensive Than Other Loans?
+Is It True Bank Statement Loans Are More Expensive Than Loans?

-- Bank statement loans are more expensive than traditional loans because of higher interest rates and potentially higher closing costs.
+Bank statement loans cost more than loans.
+They have interest rates and maybe higher closing costs.
+Lenders charge more because these loans are riskier.

 Can I Use Bank Statement Loans To Refinance Investment Properties?